input-output-hk/marlowe/docs/workshop.md

 1. Modify contract 2 to ask for a decision from Carol.
 Carol should choose 0 or 1: if she chooses 1, the payment is split between Alice and Bob; if zero, it all goes to Bob.
 1. Try to analyse the contracts that you have written.
 Try modifying the contracts so that ones that didn't pass now do, and vice versa.

+## “Bulgarian escrow”: modifying the escrow contract

+Modify the Haskell escrow contract to a “Bulgarian” variant in which Bob has to make a deposit in advance.
+This is returned to him if gives up the cat, but goes to Alice if he does not.

 ## Challenge: utility contract

 The challenge is to write a Marlowe contract that models payments for a utility, such as a mobile phone.